-The road trip from Denver to Grand Junction shows you just how diverse the Colorado is.
+This is one of my favorite Colorado road trips that shows you just how diverse the scenery is in this state.
 You begin your road trip along Colorado’s Front Range, traverse through the heart of the Rockies and arrive at the high Colorado desert.
 All within a couple of hours.

-I’ve done a drive from Denver to Grand Junction several times, and have some of the best memories along this highway.
+I’ve done a drive to Grand Junction several times, and have some of the best memories along this highway.
 In this article, I will share how you can take this trip.

 ✅ Check my complete guide to the best Denver tours

 Denver to Grand Junction distance